JRW-lab/JRW-lab.github.io/_posts/2025-09-13-common-wireless-simulator.markdown

   <strong>Notes:</strong>
   <ul style="margin-top: 0.5em; padding-left: 1.2em;">
     <li>OTFS is a more common implementation found in recent literature.
 OTFS-DD attempts to directly modulate data symbols to delay-Doppler space, and the method was developed by my advisor Dr. Jingxian Wu.
 OTFS supports non-truncated ideal, rectangular and sinc pulses, while OTFS-DD supports truncated rectangular, sinc and RRC pulses.</li>
-    <li>OFDM with Cyclic Prefix is currently not supported.
+    <li>OFDM without Cyclic Prefix is currently not supported.
 Please be patient.</li>
   </ul>
 </div>